 Identify the characteristics of entrepreneurship and describe the opportunities that exist within independent community pharmacy practice.

 Compare and contrast starting up a new independent community pharmacy versus purchasing an established pharmacy.

 List and describe the steps necessary for starting an independent community pharmacy.

 List and discuss various issues facing independent community pharmacy practice.

 As Sue Franklin was completing her last Advanced Pharmacy Practice Experience (APPE) rotation during her final year of pharmacy school, she began to think about where she wanted to work after graduation.
 As part of her required and elective APPE rotations, Sue gained experience in a number of practice settings.
 She really enjoyed the critical care rotation at University Medical Center.
 However, she knew that a residency probably would be required to land a clinical position there.
 Sue had completed a rotation with the Indian Health Service and had thoroughly enjoyed her experience caring for a Native American population in New Mexico.
 She also had gained experience working at a chain pharmacy and then a supermarket pharmacy during holidays and vacations throughout pharmacy school.
 “What am I going to do?” thought Sue.
 She had so many great experiences and in some ways too many employment options.
 She had already received job offers from the chain and supermarket pharmacies, each paying a very good salary.
 She also received an offer from Professional Pharmacy, a local independent community pharmacy in which she completed two rotations, community and administrative.
 Sue was surprised by the offer, because she had spent only 10 weeks in the pharmacy.
-Prior to her rotations, Sue had never considered working ...
+Prior to her rotations, Sue had ...